 Left untreated, a flare-up can last for several hours or even several days.
-Rescue medications often take care of the symptoms pretty quickly.
-A person should feel better once the flare-up ends, although it can take several days to completely resolve.
+Quick-relief medicines (also called rescue or fast-acting medicines) often take care of the symptoms pretty quickly.
+A person should feel better once the flare-up ends, although it can take several days to completely go away.

-Flare-ups can and should be treated at their earliest stages, so it's important to know early warning signs that a child might experience just before a flare-up occurs.
+Flare-ups can and should be treated at their earliest stages.
+So it's important to know the early warning signs that a child might have just before a flare-up.
 These clues are unique to each child and might be the same or different with each asthma flare-up.

 Early warning signs include:

 A peak flow meter can help predict when a flare-up might be on its way, although not all flare-ups can be prevented.
-Because they can be life threatening, flare-ups demand attention.
-Your child might need to take rescue medicine (which acts quickly to relieve symptoms), visit the doctor, or even go to the hospital.
+Because they can be life-threatening, flare-ups demand attention.
+Your child might need to take quick-relief medicine (which acts quickly to relieve symptoms), visit the doctor, or even go to the hospital.
 Having a set of instructions (the asthma action plan) can help you know what action is needed.